threefoldtech/info_grid/src/concepts/tfgrid_by_design.md

-<h1>TFGrid by Design: Deployment Architectures and Categories of Solutions</h1>
+<h1>TFGrid by Design: Deployment Architectures and Solution Categories</h1>

 <h2>Table of Contents</h2>